adiga96/Euroexchange-converter/README.md

 ---

 ## How to Run the Code
+Before starting we recommend downloading a python IDE or the anaconda package (https://www.anaconda.com/distribution/), which contains multiple Python/R platforms for Data Science.

-1. Acess to the Anaconda Prompt
+1. Acess to the Anaconda Navigator and go to Spyder applications (Python IDE).
+When you are on Spyder

-1. Open a terminal window.
+2. Open a terminal window.

 2. Change directories to where `needs_a_good_name.py` is saved.